Neural Codes and Neural ring endomorphisms: Introduction

+In 2013, Curto et al. \cite{curto2013neural} explored this topic and brought some algebraic direction to it.
+They associated a ring structure to a given code $ \C $ on $n $ neurons, and called it a neural ring $ \ring{\C} $ associated with $ \C. $ They defined $ \ring{\C} $ as $ \mathbb{F}_2[x_1,x_2,\dots,x_n]/I_\C $ where $ I_\C=\{f\in\mathbb{F}_2[x_1,x_2,\dots,x_n] \mid f(c)=0 \text{ for all } c\in \C\}. $ For any codeword $ c$ the characteristic function $ \rho_c $ \footnote{ The characteristic function is given by $\rho_c(v)= $} has $ \underset{c_i=1}{\Pi}x_i\underset{c_j=0}{\Pi}(1-x_j) $ as its polynomial form.
 Curto and Youngs \cite{curto2020neural} discuss ring homomorphisms between two neural rings.
-They proved that there is a 1-1 correspondence between code maps $ q:\C\rar \D $ and the ring homomorphisms $ \phi:\ring{\D}\rar \ring{\C}. $ Usually the map $ q, $ associated with the ring homomorphism $ \phi $ is denoted by $ q_\phi,$ and is called the associated code map.
-Also, they showed that $ \ring{\C} \cong \ring{D} $ if and only if $ |\C|=|\D|. $ That means the Neural ring loses information on the codewords present in the code and only considers the cardinality of the code.
-This lead Curto and Youngs \cite{curto2020neural} restrict the ring homomorphisms.
-The new class is called Neural Ring Homomorphism and this is dependent on the codewords.
-Later, the authors gave a way to determine whether the given ring homomorphisms $ \phi:\ring{\D}\rar \ring{\C}. $ is a neural ring homomorphism depending on how the associated code map behaves.
-Lastly, Curto and Youngs \cite{curto2020neural} bridge the idea of codes being open convex and neural ring homomorphisms.
+They proved that there is a 1-1 correspondence between code maps $ q:\C\rar \D $ and the ring homomorphisms $ \phi:\ring{\D}\rar \ring{\C}. $ The map $ q $ associated with the ring homomorphism $ \phi $ is denoted by $ q_\phi,$ and is called the associated code map.
+They also showed that $ \ring{\C} \cong \ring{\D} $ if and only if $ |\C|=|\D|. $ That means, the neural ring loses information of the codewords present in the code and only considers the cardinality of the code.
+So, they defined some more relevant conditions on the ring homomorphisms, and called these maps called neural ring homomorphisms.
+Further characterized neural ring homomorphisms with the associated code maps.
+Lastly, they connected the idea of codes being open convex with neural ring homomorphisms.

-As we mentioned before that Carina Curto, et.al \cite{curto2013neural} defined the neural ideal.
-This ideal is further explored by A Jeffs, M Omar, N Youngs \cite{jeffs2018homomorphisms}.
-They tried to get all ring homomorphisms from $ \mathbb{F}_2[y_1,\dots,y_n] \rar \mathbb{F}_2[x_1,\dots,x_m] $ that preserve Neural Ideals.
-They showed that only specific code maps satisfy the above condition.
-Later they gave a description on how these neural ideal preserving maps realize the codes.
+Curto et al. \cite{curto2013neural} also defined a neural ideal as $ J_\C =\langle \{\rho_c\mid c\not \in \C\}\rangle. $ Neural ideal is closely associated to Stanley-Reisner ideal \cite{miller2004combinatorial}.
+Jeffs, Omar and Youngs \cite{jeffs2018homomorphisms} tried to get all ring homomorphisms from $ \mathbb{F}_2[y_1,\dots,y_n] \rar \mathbb{F}_2[x_1,\dots,x_m] $ that preserve neural ideals.
+They showed that only specific ring homomorphisms satisfy the above condition.
+Brown and Curto \cite{brown2022periodic} defined periodic codes inspired by the sound localization system of barn owls.
+These codes have special patterns that signify the periodicity of the stimulus.
+They showed that, except for some special cases, this code need not be convex.
+They introduced a concept known as convex closures, a way of adding codewords to make a code convex.
+Further, they construct convex closure of periodic codes.
+We worked with a subclass of periodic codes and called them circulant codes with support $ p $.
+We count neural ring endomorphisms for numerous codes in this class.